Syria: Geography

-Syria lies between latitudes 32° and 38° N, and longitudes 35° and 43° E. The climate varies from the humid Mediterranean coast, through a semiarid steppe zone, to arid desert in the east.
+Syria's climate varies from the humid Mediterranean coast, through a semi-arid steppe zone, to arid desert in the east.
 The country consists mostly of arid plateau, although the northwest part bordering the Mediterranean is fairly green.
-Al-Jazira in the northeast and Hawran in the south are important agricultural areas.
+Al-Jazira in the northeast and Hauran in the south are important agricultural areas.
 The Euphrates, Syria's most important river, crosses the country in the east.
 Syria is one of the fifteen states that comprise the so-called "cradle of civilization".
-Its land straddles the "northwest of the Arabian plate".
+Its land straddles the northwest of the Arabian plate.

 Petroleum in commercial quantities was first discovered in the northeast in 1956.
-The most important oil fields are those of al-Suwaydiyah, Karatchok, Rmelan near al-Hasakah, as well as al-Omar and al-Taym fields near Dayr az–Zawr.
+The most important oil fields are those of al-Suwaydiyah, Karatchok, Rmelan near al-Hasakah, as well as al-Omar and al-Taym fields near Deir ez-Zor.
 The fields are a natural extension of the Iraqi fields of Mosul and Kirkuk.
 Petroleum became Syria's leading natural resource and chief export after 1974.
 Natural gas was discovered at the field of Jbessa in 1940.

 Biodiversity

-Syria contains four terrestrial ecoregions: Syrian xeric grasslands and shrublands, Eastern Mediterranean conifer-sclerophyllous-broadleaf forests, Southern Anatolian montane conifer and deciduous forests, and Mesopotamian shrub desert.
+Syria contains four terrestrial ecoregions: Middle East steppe, Eastern Mediterranean conifer–sclerophyllous–broadleaf forests, Southern Anatolian montane conifer and deciduous forests, and Mesopotamian shrub desert.
 The country had a 2019 Forest Landscape Integrity Index mean score of 3.64/10, ranking it 144th globally out of 172 countries.

-Politics and government
+Government and politics

-Syria is formally a unitary republic.
-The current constitution of Syria, adopted in 2012, effectively transformed the country into a semi-presidential republic due to the constitutional right for the election of individuals who do not form part of the National Progressive Front.
-The President is Head of State and the Prime Minister is Head of Government.
-The legislature, the Peoples Council, is the body responsible for passing laws, approving government appropriations and debating policy.
-In the event of a vote of no confidence by a simple majority, the Prime Minister is required to tender the resignation of their government to the President.
-Two alternative governments formed during the Syrian Civil War, the Syrian Interim Government (formed in 2013) and the Syrian Salvation Government (formed in 2017), control portions of the north-west of the country and operate in opposition to the Syrian Arab Republic.
+Post-Ba'athist Syria (2024–present)

+Syria is currently undergoing a political transition following the fall of the Assad regime on 8 December 2024.
+A caretaker government, led by Mohammed al-Bashir was then formed to govern the country.
+On 29 January 2025, during the Syrian Revolution Victory Conference in Presidential Palace, the Syrian General Command appointed Ahmed al-Sharaa as president for the transitional period after he had served as the de facto leader following the fall of the Assad regime.

+On 13 March 2025, al-Sharaa ratified the interim constitution, which will be valid for five years.
+The constitution sets a presidential system, without the position of prime minister.
+The People's Assembly has been established to serve as an interim parliament during the five-year transition, overseeing the drafting of a new permanent constitution.
+On 29 March 2025, the Syrian transitional government was announced by al-Sharaa at a ceremony at the Presidential Palace in Damascus, in which the new ministers were sworn in and delivered speeches outlining their agendas.
+The government replaced the Syrian caretaker government, which was formed following the fall of the Assad regime on 8 December 2024.